-On Monday, July 1, in the prefecture of Milan, the self-styled president of the Government of National Agreement (GNA) and in fact mayor of Tripoli Fayez al-Sarraj met Matteo Salvini.
+On Monday, July 1, in the prefecture of Milan, the self-styled president of the Government of National Accord (GNA) and in fact mayor of Tripoli Fayez al-Sarraj met Matteo Salvini.
 To unite them, the amorous relationship between the yellow-green government and the gas emirate of Qatar.

 According to sources close to the Minister of the Interior, the face-to-face meeting during the "fruitful meeting" talked about the situation in Libya.
 Sarraj has officially requested a resolute intervention of Italy for pacification and unofficially a robust supply of arms "as Turkey already does".
 According to the same sources, other topics that closely link Libya and Italy have also been treated: immigration, energy, economy.